Sectors and Industries

 Food

-The food sector is comprised of retailers, brands, and manufacturers, with small local to very big international businesses.
-There are several sales channels, such as the physical “brick & mortar” shops, food services, and online sales.
-Although a traditional sector, it is still very dynamic with changing demands by customers.
+The food sector is composed of retailers, brands and manufacturers, from small local shops to very large international companies.
+Although it is a traditional sector, it is still very dynamic, with constantly changing demands from customers.

 B2B2C

-The B2B2C working group is a group of GDSN experts from European GS1 member organisations.
-The main objective is to support harmonised implementation of GDSN in Europe.
+This is a GDSN working group of experts from European GS1 Member Organisations, focused on supporting harmonised implementation of GDSN in Europe.

 Fruit and Vegetables

-The fruit and vegetables business is a global business with suppliers from all parts of the world.
-Within in GS1 in Europe we aim for a harmonized implementation of GS1 Standards.
+The fruit and vegetables section is a global business with suppliers from all parts of the world.
+Within GS1 in Europe, we aim for the harmonised implementation of GS1 Standards.

 Alcoholic Beverages

-Together with European associations and industry GS1 in Europe is working on a self-regulation on alcoholic beverages in order let the industry provide nutritional and allergens information on alcoholic beverages.
-Alcoholic beverages are defined as wines, spirits and beers.
+Along with European associations and industry, GS1 in Europe is working on a self-regulation scheme to provide nutrition and allergen information on the label.

 Global Data Model

-The GS1 Global Data Model helps you leverage your product content for a seamless shopping experience across every channel.
-It is already implemented in several sectors and European countries.
+The GS1 GDM helps you leverage your product content for a seamless shopping experience across every channel.
+It’s already implemented in several sectors and European countries.

 Related Publications